offbynull/learn/Biology/input/input.md

 scale 0.5 0.5
 ```

-There was previously a thought that enzymes had a “lock-and-key” model, similar to how puzzle pieces fit together.
+It was previously thought that enzymes had a “lock-and-key” model, similar to how puzzle pieces fit together.
 Later on it was found out that an enzymes actually `{bm} induce fit/(induced fit|induce fit)/i` by changing shape slightly when they bind with substrates, such that they can better hold on to those substrates.

 Examples of enzymes and what they do: